 You don’t have a plan

 It’s all well and good to have goals, but how are you going to achieve them?
 So without a plan, your goal is really just a wish.
 A wish that you are doing nothing about.
-There are a number of goal setting tools to help you plan and achieve your goals.
+There are a number of tools to help you in the goal-setting process.

 You don’t take action